-Motion When prohibited If Carried Debate 'That a report/document be tabled' The item is tabled, can be considered as part of debate as will be included in the minutes of the meeting No 'That the item listed at xx on the agenda be moved forward' (a) At a Meeting to elect the Mayor; or(b) During any debate Alters the order of business for the meeting No 'That the motion be put' During nominations for a Chair Motion or amendment is put to the vote immediately without further debate, subject to any Councillor exercising his or her right to ask any question concerning or arising out of the motion No 'That the matter be laid on the table' During the election of the Mayor/Deputy Mayor Motion not further discussed or voted on until Council resolves to take the item from the table at the same meeting No 'That the matter be taken from the table' When no motion is on the table Debate of the item resumes No 'That the meeting be adjourned' The meeting adjourns until a designated time for recommencement No 'That Standing Orders be suspended to' (reason must be provided) The rules of the meeting are temporarily suspended in accordance with clause 37 for the specific reason given in the motion No 'That Standing Orders be resumed' When Standing Orders have not been suspended The temporary suspension of the rules of the meeting is removed No That, in accordance with section 66 of the Act, the meeting be closed to members of the public During the election of the Mayor/Deputy Mayor The meeting is closed to members of the public Yes 'That the meeting be reopened to members of the public' The Meeting is reopened to the public No 'That the Chair's ruling be dissented from' Anytime where the Chair has not just made a ruling on a point of order The point of order decision made by the Chair is overturned and the meeting must proceed accordingly.
+Motion When prohibited If Carried Debate 'That a report/document be tabled' The item is tabled, can be considered as part of debate as will be included in the minutes of the meeting No 'That the item listed at xx on the agenda be moved forward' (a) At a Meeting to elect the Mayor; or (b) During any debate Alters the order of business for the meeting No 'That the motion be put' During nominations for a Chair Motion or amendment is put to the vote immediately without further debate, subject to any Councillor exercising his or her right to ask any question concerning or arising out of the motion No 'That the substantive motion be voted on in separate parts' When the motion cannot be separated into parts which can feasibly be implemented without reliance on the rest of the motion.
+The motion is separated into parts at the chairs discretion.
+The motion will be debated as a whole, but will be voted on in the separated parts.
+'That the matter be laid on the table' During the election of the Mayor/Deputy Mayor Motion not further discussed or voted on until Council resolves to take the item from the table at the same meeting No 'That the matter be taken from the table' When no motion is on the table Debate of the item resumes No 'That the meeting be adjourned' The meeting adjourns until a designated time for recommencement No 'That Standing Orders be suspended to' (reason must be provided) The rules of the meeting are temporarily suspended in accordance with clause 37 for the specific reason given in the motion No 'That Standing Orders be resumed' When Standing Orders have not been suspended The temporary suspension of the rules of the meeting is removed No That, in accordance with section 66 of the Act, the meeting be closed to members of the public During the election of the Mayor/Deputy Mayor The meeting is closed to members of the public Yes 'That the meeting be reopened to members of the public' The Meeting is reopened to the public No 'That the Chair's ruling be dissented from' Anytime where the Chair has not just made a ruling on a point of order The point of order decision made by the Chair is overturned and the meeting must proceed accordingly.
 The Chair should have the opportunity to speak to their ruling.
+Yes

-Yes 'That the debate on this matter be deferred until (insert meeting/date) to allow (purpose of deferral)'' (a) During the election of the Mayor/Deputy Mayor; (b) During the election of a Chair; or (c) When another Councillor is speaking Consideration/debate on the motion and/or amendment is postponed to the stated date and the item is re-listed for consideration at the resolved future meeting, where a fresh motion may be put and debated Yes
+Motion When prohibited If Carried Debate 'That the debate on this matter be deferred until (insert meeting/date) to allow (purpose of deferral)'' (a) During the election of the Mayor/Deputy Mayor;(b) During the election of a Chair; or(c) When another Councillor is speaking Consideration/debate on the motion and/or amendment is postponed to the stated date and the item is re-listed for consideration at the resolved future meeting, where a fresh motion may be put and debated Yes